-Join us for a year-long celebration as we look back at the legacy of our first small steps on the Moon and look forward to the next giant leap.
+50 years ago, on July 20, 1969, humans walked on the Moon for the first time.
+Celebrate with us as we look back at the legacy of our first small steps on the Moon and look forward to the next giant leap.

-The Smithsonian’s National Air and Space Museum will help lead a national celebration of the 50th anniversary of the Apollo missions including the first Moon landing, which occurred on July 20, 1969.
-With our renowned collection and expertise, we hope to spark a national conversation about the past, present, and future of innovation and exploration.
+The Smithsonian’s National Air and Space Museum will help lead a national celebration of the 50th anniversary of the Apollo missions.
+With our renowned collection and expertise, programming across the country, and activities in Washington, DC, we hope to spark a national conversation about the past, present, and future of innovation and exploration.

 Together We Choose